Trump administration family separation policy: DHS "pilot programs" in Yuma and El Paso (2017)

-Beginning in May 2017, the Trump administration directed U.S. Border Patrol agents in the Yuma, Arizona Border Patrol Sector to start prosecuting first-time border crossers and separating migrant parents from their children, including children as young as ten months old.
-From July 1 to December 31, 2017, a total of 234 families were separated in the Yuma sector.
-An additional, unknown number of families were likely separated in May and June 2017.
+Beginning in May 2017, a program called the Criminal Consequence Initiative was implemented in the Yuma, Arizona Border Patrol Sector.
+Under that program, first-time border crossers were prosecuted and U.S. Border Patrol agents started separating migrant parents from their children, including children as young as ten months old.

+From May to December 31, 2017, more than 234 families were separated in the Yuma sector.
 These family separations were not publicly reported at the time.
 Some families separated by U.S. authorities in the Yuma sector remained apart from their children in 2021, four years later, and some separated family members were deported solo and could not be found.

 A separate family-separation program was run in the El Paso Border Patrol Sector.
-From May to October 2017, the Trump administration ran what the DHS called a "pilot program" for zero tolerance in El Paso.
+Called a "pilot program" for zero tolerance, it ran from May to October 2017.
 Families were separated, including families that were seeking asylum, and children were then reclassified as "unaccompanied" and sent into a network of shelters with no system created to reunite them with their parents.

-The existence of this early "pilot program" in El Paso first became widely known in June 2018, with reporting by NBC News from information provided by DHS.
-In 2021, the Washington Post reported on newly revealed government data revealing the existence of the Yuma program, demonstrating that the Trump administration started to separate migrant families months earlier than previously known.
+In late April 2018, the media reported that a review of government data found that about 700 migrant children, more than 100 of them under the age of 4, had been taken from their parents since October 2017.
+At that time Department of Homeland Security officials said they split families, not to deter immigration, but rather to "protect the best interests of minor children crossing our borders".

+According to an April 2018 memo obtained by The Washington Post, the government viewed the El Paso experiment as successful because during the program, there was a 64 percent drop in apprehensions while apprehensions began to rise in October when it was paused.
+According to a Border Patrol report, of the 1,800 family members processed during the El Paso sector initiative, approximately 281 individuals were separated from their families.
+This "experiment" was eventually used by ICE, CBP, and CIS to launch the zero-tolerance program across the entire Southwest border in April.

 In May 2018, NPR spoke with a director at The Young Center for Immigrant Children's Rights, an agency that advocates for the children's best interests.
 Asked if staff had noticed an increase in children coming in with parents and then separated from them at the border, the director told NPR, "We noticed as early as late spring of 2017, and through the winter and now the spring of this year, we have seen a significant number of children referred to us for the appointment of a child advocate for kids taken from their parents at the border."

-According to an April 2018 memo obtained by The Washington Post, the government viewed the El Paso experiment as successful in that it showed a 64 percent drop in apprehensions while apprehensions began to rise in October when it was paused.
-According to a Border Patrol report on the initiative, the El Paso sector processed approximately 1,800 individuals in families and 281 individuals in families were separated under this initiative.
-This "experiment" was eventually used by ICE, CBP, and CIS to launch the zero-tolerance program across the entire Southwest border in April.